How Our 2024 Presidential Model Works—And How You Can Use It Too

 The partisan lean provides the baseline, based on some historical data (predominantly the 2020 presidential election), and you may then apply assumptions about given factors on top of them, to see how a particular state might shift.
 The first obvious factor is the generic ballot, which tells you who is leading the polling average.
 If you think the Democrat might win the popular vote by 4.5%, like in 2020, then the generic ballot is how you would apply that assumption across the map.

 But we’ve given you a lot more to work with.
 By clicking on a given state’s local factors, you can see the partisan lean, which provides the baseline for that state, and survey the qualitative and quantitative factors layered on top of this baseline which build towards the ultimate rating.
 These are broken into national factors (which affect every state) and local factors (which affect only the selected state or district).
 We’ve made some well-researched assumptions, but the map is designed for you to actively rebut our assumptions and see how it plays out.
-Some factors are weighted by impact (like the economy factor) or by the percent of the population (for example, if you believe Mexican American voters have shifted about three points more Republican than they were in 2020, you’ll see that only moves the state substantially less – only about a third as much in the pictured example, because Mexican Americans make up only 32% of that state).
+Some factors are weighted by impact (like a home state advantage) or by the percent of the population (for example, if you believe Mexican American voters have shifted about three points more Republican than they were in 2020, you’ll see that only moves the state substantially less – only about a third as much in the pictured example, because Mexican Americans make up only 32% of that state).
 You can hover over a factor slider to see the shift and the actual effect.
 You can also click on the factor title to get some more data and learn a bit more about why we made a given assumption.

 We’re big proponents of building towards a political conclusion by telling a story, and that’s what that curve sandwiched between the various factors is doing: it’s drawing a path from the initial partisan lean towards the final rating for a state, where it is bent and redirected by assumptions about the given national and local along the way.
 It is reflective of the state’s lean at every single point, given the assumptions, and will always end with a comprehensive conclusion of the state’s rating incorporating all national and local assumptions.

-• “Safe”: one party’s lead is at least ten points over the other; they have greater than a 99% chance of winning that state.
+- “Safe”: the party has greater than a 98% chance of winning that state.

-• “Lean”: one party’s lead is between two and five points; this is associated with a 60% chance of winning the state.
+- “Lean”: the party has greater than a 60% chance of winning the state.
 If you have a bunch of these, don’t be surprised if one of these goes the other way!

-So feel free to play around, grab a screenshot, share your map to social media, or use our tool to advise the Biden or Trump campaigns on which voters matter most in the state you’re worried about!
+So feel free to play around, grab a screenshot, share your map to social media, or use our tool to advise the Harris or Trump campaigns on which voters matter most in the state you’re worried about!
 Feel free to @ThePostrider when you do, or let us know if you have any questions or thoughts!

 Some Understandable Questions